-The Levoit LV-H134 has an imposing personality and is one of Levoit’s costliest air purifiers.
+The Levoit LV-H134 has an imposing personality and is one of Levoit’s dearest air purifiers.
 Recently, LV-H135 has been launched to compete against popular air purifiers from other brands.
 Levoit LV-H135 is a prime model pitched against Honeywell HPA300 or Coway Mighty air purifiers.
 Naturally, it has to be commensurate in its price with its competitors.
 LV-H134 is still Levoit flagship air purifier.

 Levoit LV-H134 Air Purifier Review